CutieCity/guide/docs/cutie-city/code-of-conduct.md

 The administrator reserves the right to update this page at any time, at their discretion.
 Nontrivial updates will be communicated via posts from the official Cutie City [@admin] account.
-If you have any concerns about or suggestions for this page, please contact the administrator via DM.
+If you have any concerns about (or suggestions for) this code of conduct, please contact the administrator.

 ## Attribution